protocol-1903/default-settings/README.md

 Certain entities, when you save parameters in their data, allow you to configure them on-place like you would blueprints.
 Note this currently only works for entity settings, not circuit settings.
 I haven't figured out a good method for those yet.

-Currently supported:
+Currently support parameters:
 - inserter
 - assembling machine
 - asteroid collector

-Not yet supported:
+Not yet supporting parameters:
 - display panel
 - furnace
 - programmable speaker